avivyefet/BI-final-project/README.md

 SSIS (SQL Server Integration Services)

 Architecture:
-The ETL process involves extracting data from the operational database, transforming it to fit the Data Mart schema, and loading it into the Data Warehouse.
+The ETL process involves extracting data from the operational database, transforming it to fit the Data Mart schema, and loading it into the Data Mart.
 The architecture ensures efficient and reliable data flow.

 # Reports and Dashboards